zdravkov/kendo-docs/framework/drawing/pdf-output.md

 ## Supported browsers

-Kendo PDF Generator has been tested in recent versions of Google Chrome, Firefox, Blink-based Opera, Internet Explorer 9 or later.
+Kendo PDF Generator has been tested in recent versions of Chrome, Firefox, Safari, Blink-based Opera, Internet Explorer 9 or later.
 We use [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays) where available to improve speed (all browsers except IE9).

 Internet Explorer <= 8 is not supported.